-A Layer 1 (L1) blockchain is the core foundation of the digital economy, often built using advanced blockchain development services.
+A Layer 1 (L1) blockchain is the core foundation of the digital economy.
 It’s the main network where all transactions are recorded and secured.
 Think of it as the base system that everything else depends on.

 Unlike other layers built on top of it, an L1 blockchain works independently.
 It doesn’t rely on any external network to verify or process its data.
-This makes it the final authority; the place where information is permanently stored and trusted.
+That means this is the last resort; the place where trusted information is permanently stored.

-While Layer 2 solutions are designed to improve speed and reduce costs, they still depend on Layer 1.
-No matter how advanced those layers get, the L1 remains the backbone that keeps the entire system secure and reliable.
+Layer 2 solutions are designed to improve the speed and reduce the cost, but it still relies on Layer 1.
+Regardless of the sophistication of those layers, the L1 is the foundation that ensures security and reliability of the system as a whole.

 ➤ What Defines a Layer 1?

-The blockchain architecture has a Layer-1 blockchain as the foundation layer.
+The blockchain platform architecture has a Layer 1 blockchain as the foundation layer.
 Layer 1 blockchains confirm and execute transactions without the assistance of a diverse network and compensate for transaction costs with cryptocurrencies.

-To provide an example, Ethereum operates transactions without relying on an external system and has its own native cryptocurrency, Ether (ETH).
-Another Layer-1 blockchain is Solana, which was developed to enable more efficient transactions and lower fees.
+For instance, Ethereum is a system that does not need an outside system to facilitate transactions and has a native cryptocurrency called Ether (ETH).
+Another Layer 1 blockchain is Solana, which was developed to enable more efficient transactions and lower fees.

-➥ The key features of a Layer 1 are as follows:
+➥ The important aspects of a Layer 1 are:

 1. Total Independence